cyber-dojo/cyber-dojo/README.md

 * By default your cyber-dojo server will use [cyberdojo/web](https://hub.docker.com/r/cyberdojo/web/tags) as its web service image (tagged appropriately).
-* From 0.1.28 onwards you can override this by exporting two environment variables.
+* You can override this by exporting two environment variables.
 Eg
   ```bash
   $ export CYBER_DOJO_WEB_IMAGE=turtlesec/web